 An industry with a positive regional competitive effect suggests local characteristics supported above trend growth in that period.
 A negative effect suggests local characteristics inhibited growth in that period.

-An analysis of employment (Total) change between 2010/11 and 2015/16 in Wollondilly Shire in 2014/15 shows the three industries with the highest regional competitive effect in Wollondilly Shire relative to New South Wales were:
+An analysis of employment (Total) change between 2015/16 and 2020/21 in Wollondilly Shire shows the three industries with the highest regional competitive effect in Wollondilly Shire relative to New South Wales were:

 The three industries with the lowest regional competitive effect were: